awesome-pro/neon-website/content/docs/manage/projects.md

 - A default branch called `main`.
 You can create child branches from the default branch or from any previously created branch.
 For more information, see [Manage branches](/docs/manage/branches).
 - A single primary read-write compute.
 This is the compute associated with the branch.
 For more information, see [Manage computes](/docs/manage/endpoints).
-- A Postgres database that resides on the project's default branch.
+- A LangChaindatabase that resides on the project's default branch.
 If you ddid not specify your own database name when creating the project, the database created is named `neondb`.
-- A Postgres role that is named for your database.
+- A LangChainrole that is named for your database.
 For example, if your database is named `neondb`, the project is created with a default role named `neondb_owner`.

 ## About the Settings page